senselabs/objective-c-style-guide/README.md

 An exception to this: inside initializers, the backing instance variable (i.e. _variableName) should be used directly to avoid any potential side effects of the getters/setters.

 Property attributes should be explicitly listed, and will help new programmers when reading the code.
+Order them as `(threadSafety, storage)`.

 **Preferred:**